World Fair Trade Organization

-In 2017 the WFTO board appointed Erinch Sahan as Chief Executive.
+In 2017, the WFTO board appointed Erinch Sahan as chief executive.

 WFTO verification and logo

-In 2004 WFTO launched verification scheme and mark.
-The FTO Mark identifies registered Fair Trade Organizations worldwide (as opposed to products in the case of FLO International and Fairtrade mark) and guarantees that standards are being implemented regarding working conditions, wages, child labor and the environment.
+In 2004 WFTO launched a verification scheme and mark.
+WFTO states that the FTO Mark identifies registered Fair Trade Organizations worldwide (as opposed to products in the case of FLO International and Fairtrade mark) and guarantees that standards are being implemented regarding working conditions, wages, child labor and the environment.
 These standards are verified by self-assessment, mutual reviews and external verification.
 The FTO Mark is available to all WFTO members who meet the requirements of the WFTO Standards and Monitoring System and so far over 150 organizations have registered.

 The WFTO logo is for organizations that demonstrate a 100% commitment to Fair Trade in all their business activities.
 Only monitored WFTO members are authorized to use the logo.

 The Fair Trade Organization Mark (WFTO Logo) shows that an organization follows the WFTO's 10 Principles of Fair Trade, covering working conditions, transparency, wages, the environment, gender equity and more.

 The WFTO logo is not a product mark - it is used to brand organisations that are committed to 100% Fair Trade.
 It sets them apart from commercial as well as other Fair Trade businesses, and provides a clear signal to retailers, partners, governments and donors that their core activity is Fair Trade.

 The system was originally designed for marginalised producers currently not catered for by the Fairtrade Certification system, which was designed for commodity products.
 Due to the variety and complexity of handcrafts, for example, a product standard is technically difficult to apply.
 The system, then, provides an alternative that will verify that an organisation practices Fair Trade in all its activities.
 Once certified, the organisation will be able to use the label on all its products.

-Fair Trade is a type of partnership based on communication and reverence that ensures fairness in international trade.
-Since the seventies, there have been several groups and conferences held that discussed the implementation of regulations regarding trade.
-However, The World Fair Trade Organization (WFTO) was not established until the early nineties.
-The WFTO has several hundred partnerships across the globe with established practices and procedures meant to protect the groups and individuals associated with Fair Trade.
+Since the seventies, several groups and conferences discussed the implementation of regulations regarding trade.
+However, The WFTO was not established until the early nineties.
+The WFTO has several hundred partnerships across the globe.